rayyanh/MissingChildDB/README.md

 # MissingChildDB
 Full stack web app for missing children information.
-Front end using PHP and backend with mySQL
+Front end using PHP and backend with mySQL/phpmyadmin